 - When this is the major complaint, 95% of patients are happy after the operation.
 As with any operation, a surgical scar will be present.

-Alexander Krupnick, MD, is director of the Adult Pectus Excavatum Clinic.
-To make an appointment with Dr. Krupnick, call 314-362-9181.
+- Benjamin Kozower, MD, MPH, is director of the Adult Pectus Excavatum Clinic.